cfengine/documentation/reference/promise-types/commands.markdown

 * lines which begin with `=` are scalar variables to be defined
 * lines which begin with `=` and include `[]` are array variables to be defined
 * lines which begin with `@` are lists.
+* lines which begin with `%` are `data` containers.
+The value needs to be valid JSON and will be decoded.

 These variables end up in a context that has the same name as the module, unless the `^context` extension is used.